-Our appellate lawyers have argued before all 13 of the United States Courts of Appeals.
-Nearly all of our appellate lawyers have served as judicial clerks - for the United States Supreme Court, several United States Courts of Appeals, including 6 former clerks at the Federal Circuit—providing them insight into how appellate courts operate and various appellate judges.
-Overall, we have over 15 lawyers with experience arguing before the Federal Circuit.
+Our appellate lawyers have argued before all 13 of the United States Courts of Appeals and the United States Supreme Court.
+Nearly all of our appellate lawyers have served as judicial clerks - for the United States Supreme Court, several United States Courts of Appeals, including the Federal Circuit—providing them insight into how appellate courts operate and various appellate judges.
+We have a deep bench of lawyers with experience arguing before the Federal Circuit.

-Experience at the Supreme Court in IP Cases.
-In recent years, the U.S. Supreme Court has taken a greater role in shaping IP law.
-Baker Botts’ Appellate Practice is “highly acclaimed” (Chambers USA 2020) with the technical acumen and U.S. Supreme Court experience.
-For example, we filed briefs at the Supreme Court in Google v.
+IP Experience at the Supreme Court.
+Baker Botts’ Appellate Practice is “highly acclaimed” (Chambers USA 2020) with technical acumen and U.S. Supreme Court experience.
+For example, we filed briefs at the Supreme Court in Apple v.
+Qualcomm, Google v.
 Oracle, Thryv, SCA Hygiene, Cuozzo and Halo/Stryker.
 In the life sciences area we have filed amicus briefs on behalf of both biopharmaceutical companies as well as industry organizations in several of the recent cases relating to patent eligibility, including, in connection with the Myriad case, at the district court, the Federal Circuit, and the U.S. Supreme Court.

 Quarterly Index of Federal Circuit Cases and Thought Leadership.
-We monitor Federal Circuit precedential opinions and prepare a deeply outlined index by subject matter (invalidity, infringement, claim construction, etc.) of recent cases making relevant legal points - in order to assist clients seeking to identify recent law relevant to a particular problem.
+Our understanding of Federal Circuit law is expansive.
+We closely monitor Federal Circuit precedential opinions and prepare a deeply outlined index by subject matter (invalidity, infringement, claim construction, etc.) of recent cases making relevant legal points - in order to assist clients seeking to identify recent law relevant to a particular problem.
 The links below provide the most recent documents.
-Baker Botts also hosts an annual webinar on Supreme Court IP decisions and serve on the planning committee and regularly speak at the Federal Circuit Bar Association’s annual Bench & Bar program.
-A Baker Botts partner is also the current chair of the AIPLA Amicus Committee.
+Baker Botts also hosts an annual webinar on Supreme Court and Federal Circuit IP decisions.
+We are key contributors to the Federal Circuit Bar Association, serving on various committees and regularly speaking at the annual Bench & Bar program.